-There are many different options for nonpartisan voter education that your nonprofit can utilize.
+There are many different options for nonpartisan voter education that your community, your school, or a nonprofit can utilize.
 This toolbox is focused primarily on candidate events, candidate questionnaires and voter guides.
 The last three options: legislative scorecards and voting records, issue advocacy, and candidate education, are discussed here with key points for organizations interested in pursuing them.

 Public Education.
-You may educate the general public, or the community your serve, about the issues that are important to your organization.
+You may educate the general public, or the community your serve, about the issues that are important to your school, your community or your organization.
 You may else educate them about how different political offices work and can impact the issue you care about.

 Candidate Education.
-You may educate candidates on the key issues that affect your community or your nonprofit.
+You may educate candidates on the key issues that affect your community, your school, or your nonprofit.
 Typically, this involves a meeting between your organization and the candidate so that you can convey your position.